In-N-Out Burger Logo

 In-N-Out Burger Logo 1948

 The first In-N-Out Burger logo was placed on triangular billboards.
-It was a simple inscription that looked imposing thanks to the bold font and upper case letters.
-The name of the network was divided into two lines of equal length.
+The simple inscription looked imposing, thanks to the bold font and upper-case letters.
+The network’s name was divided into two lines of equal length.
 “IN-N-OUT” used short square hyphens.
 White text stood out against a brown background.

 1954 – today